The Waterloo Foundation

 Child Development - RESEARCH

 The influence of parents on the physical activity levels of children is significant, particularly during their formative years.
-Establishing the importance of regular physical activity at a young age not only contributes to current physical health and fitness but also lays the foundation for sustained activity levels into adolescence and adulthood and this to lifelong good health.
+Establishing the importance of regular physical activity at a young age not only contributes to current physical health and fitness but also lays the foundation for sustained activity into adolescence and adulthood — supporting lifelong good health.

 We remain eager to support projects that contribute valuable insights in the following domains:

-We welcome proposals that align with these research avenues and encourage innovative approaches to advance our understanding of the benefits of PA on psychological outcomes.
+We welcome proposals aligned with these research avenues and particularly encourage innovative and interdisciplinary approaches to understanding how physical activity supports psychological outcomes.
+Projects addressing preschool physical activity are especially encouraged in this funding round.